selvanayaki678/k8s-infra-helm-charts/README.md

-# Jenkins Pipeline for Helm charts Deployment in EKS with Terraform
+# Helm charts Deployment in EKS with Terraform using Jenkins CICD

 This Jenkins pipeline automates the deployment of below resources into an Amazon EKS cluster using Terraform.
 The pipeline includes the deployment of the following resources: